Haritha-kolli/SimpleLinearRegression/README.md

 # SimpleLinearRegression
-A simple python program that implements linear regression model
+A simple python program that implements linear regression model.

+The program uses LinearRegression from sklearn.linear_model  and fitted the model to our train data.

+We used variance_inflation_factor from statsmodels.stats.outliers_influence  to calculate the VIF

 Dataset characteristics